dat520-2023/info/lab-plan.md

 # Lab Plan for 2022

-For group assigments, the groups should consist of at least 2 members and at most 3 members
+For group assigments, the groups should consist of at least 2 members and at most 3 members.

 | Lab | Topic                                                     | Grading          | Approval             | Submission              | Deadline          |
 |:---:|-----------------------------------------------------------|------------------|----------------------|-------------------------|-------------------|